Explore SQL Server Configuration Manager

 Either allocate more resources or make the most of what you already have.

-Configuration Manager does Not recognize Changes Made Outside of the Tool
+Configuration Manager does not recognize Changes Made Outside of the Tool

 Problem: